Jurors deliberate fate of RI high school basketball coach who conducted naked fat tests

-Jurors began deliberating Tuesday in the child molestation trial of a former Rhode Island high school basketball coach who asked hundreds of male student-athletes to take off their underwear so he could check their body fat.
+Jurors will deliberate for a second day Wednesday in the child molestation trial of a former Rhode Island high school basketball coach who asked hundreds of male student-athletes to take off their underwear so he could check their body fat.

-Defense attorneys contend Aaron Thomas conducted the tests because he was focused on developing a successful athletics program, downplaying the credibility of students who say they were humiliated and embarrassed.
+Aaron Thomas, 57, is charged with second-degree child molestation and second-degree sexual assault.

 The trial for the once popular coach and teacher at North Kingstown High School lasted six weeks.